megatron0000/simpleraft/README.md

 `go get github.com/googollee/go-socket.io` to install the library used for the webapp

+`go get github.com/juju/mutex` to install the library used for lockfiles (a raft node locks its database storage)

 # Contributing

 We recommend Visual Studio Code editor with Go extension by Microsoft (extension is installed through the editor itself).